Home / Attractions / Cutty Sark

 1. Cutty Sark Tickets from £22pp

-Pick up tickets to the Cutty Sark from just £22pp when you book online with VisitBritain with further concessions available for youths, (16-24 years) & children, (4-15 years).
-Tickets include entry to the Cutty Sark and audio guide to help you get the most from your visit.
+Pick up tickets to the Cutty Sark from just £22 an adult & £11 a child when you book online with VisitBritain.
+You’ll find further concessions available for young adults, (16-24 years) & children, (4-15 years).
+Tickets gain you access to the main deck, beneath the ship where you can learn about how the crew lived and includes an audio guide to help you get the most from your visit.

-TO BOOK GO TO Cutty Sark Tickets from £22pp.
+TO BOOK GO TO Cutty Sark Tickets from £22pp & guarantee entry.

 2. Cutty Sark; 2 for 1 Voucher

-3. The Cutty Sark Tickets; Low Income Families
+3. The Cutty Sark Discounted Tickets; Low Income Families

 Low income families can now pick up tickets for the Cutty Sark from £2pp for up to 6 people per household.
 There are a range of eligible benefits available with this offer where tickets will need to be booked in advance.
 Simple provide documentary proof and ID on the day of your visit with more details available over at The Cutty Sark Tickets for Low Income Families.